chaoss/augur-community-reports/README.md

 ## Augur Database Credentials
 There are two directories the project starts with:
 1. `CHAOSS-Example`, which is an example against a publicly available Augur database of the CHAOSS Project's organization on GitHub and
-2. `templates`, which is a copy of the same notebooks found in `CHAOSS-Example` that we intend you to make a copy of for your project, which you can do on most linux based systems by running the command `cp -R templates my-project-name` (consider replacing `my-project-name` with a meaningful project name).
+2. `templates`, which is a copy of the same notebooks found in `CHAOSS-Example` that we intend you to make a copy of for your project, which you can do on most Linux based systems by running the command `cp -R templates my-project-name` (consider replacing `my-project-name` with a meaningful project name).
 3. In your new directory, edit the `config.json` file in a text editor so that it contains credentials for your Augur database.
 In the directory where you want to run Jupyter Lab from, create a file called "config.json":
 ```